sowens43/LearningDafny/README.md

 Visual Studio Code

 ## Environment Setup
-Download the Dafny extension from dafny-lang within VS Code
+Download the Dafny extension from dafny-lang within VS Code.

 Verifier will run automatically on files ending in *.dfy

 If you want to run the tool from the commandline, see installation instructions from github.com/dafny-lang/dafny

+Download the Dafny Autopilot Visual Studio Code extension and follow the installation instructions on the download page.